Job Submission and Execution¶

 $ qsub -A Project_ID -q queue -l select=x:ncpus=y,walltime=[[hh:]mm:]ss[.ms] jobscript

-The qsub submits the job into the queue, in another words the qsub command creates a request to the PBS Job manager for allocation of specified resources.
-The resources will be allocated when available, subject to above described policies and constraints.
-After the resources are allocated the jobscript or interactive shell is executed on first of the allocated nodes.
+The qsub command submits the job to the queue, i.e. the qsub command creates a request to the PBS Job manager for allocation of specified resources.
+The resources will be allocated when available, subject to the above described policies and constraints.
+After the resources are allocated, the jobscript or interactive shell is executed on the first of the allocated nodes.

-PBS statement nodes (qsub -l nodes=nodespec) is not supported on Anselm cluster.
+PBS statement nodes (qsub -l nodes=nodespec) are not supported on the Anselm cluster.

 $ qsub -A OPEN-0-0 -q qprod -l select=64:ncpus=16,walltime=03:00:00 ./myjob

 In this example, we allocate 64 nodes, 16 cores per node, for 3 hours.
 We allocate these resources via the qprod queue, consumed resources will be accounted to the Project identified by Project ID OPEN-0-0.
-Jobscript myjob will be executed on the first node in the allocation.
+The jobscript 'myjob' will be executed on the first node in the allocation.

 $ qsub -q qexp -l select=4:ncpus=16 -I